golang/website/_content/security/vuln/database.md

 Reports may be excluded for these reasons:

-- `NOT_GO_CODE`: The vulnerability is not in a Go package, and cannot affect any Go packages.
+- `NOT_GO_CODE`: The vulnerability is not in a Go package, but it was marked as a security advisory for the Go ecosystem by another source.
+  This vulnerability cannot affect any
+  Go packages.
 (For example, a vulnerability in  a C++ library.)
 - `NOT_IMPORTABLE`: The vulnerability occurs in package `main`, an `internal/` package only imported by package `main`, or some  other location which can